thirdface-ai/lunch/README.md

 ---

-## The Problem

-Every lunch recommendation app does the same thing: here's a list of places, sorted by rating, good luck.
-You scroll for 10 minutes, pick something safe, and wonder why you bothered.

-Lunch Decider does something different.
-Instead of asking "what cuisine do you want?" (you don't know, that's the whole problem), we ask "what's your vibe?"
-Feeling efficient?
-Grab & Go.
-Need comfort?
-Hearty & Rich.
-Want to wake up?
-Spicy & Bold.

-Then Claude AI reads through hundreds of reviews to find the actual gems - not just "this place is good" but "get the Tonkotsu Ramen, it's legendary."
-Specific dish recommendations from real people who bothered to write about them.
+## What It Does

+Pick a vibe (Grab & Go, Spicy & Bold, etc.) or type what you want.
+Claude AI reads hundreds of reviews and gives you 3 specific recommendations with actual dish suggestions—not a generic list sorted by rating.

+That's it.
+No endless scrolling.

 ---